Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 });
 ```

-Next we create a label which allows us to display text.
+Next we create a label which allows us to display text on our panel.

 ```javascript
 // Create title label